Pierre-Lannoy/wp-apcu-manager/WP-CLI.md

 To get detailed status and operation mode, use the `wp apcu status` command.

-> Note this command can tell you APCu is not activated for command-line even if it's available for WordPress itself.
+> Note this command may tell you APCu is not activated for command-line even if it's available for WordPress itself.
 It is due to the fact that PHP configuration is often different between command-line and web server.
 >
 > Nevertheless, if APCu is available for WordPress, other APCu Manager commands are operational.